testflows/TestFlows-WebSite/source/handbook/index.md

 **{% testflows %}** allows one-to-one, one-to-many, many-to-one, or many-to-many test-to-requirement relationships.

-**Allows to write test programs and not just tests**
+## Write test programs and not just tests

-**{% testflows %}** allows you to write Python _test programs_ and not just tests.
-A _test program_
-can execute any number of tests.
+Write [Python] **test programs** and not just tests.
+A test program can execute any number of tests.
 This provides the unrivalled flexibility to meet the needs of any project.
 Tests are not decoupled from test flow where the flow defines a precise order of how tests are executed.
 However, you can write many kinds of test runners using the framework if you need them.
-For example, you can write _test programs_ that read test cases from databases, API endpoints, or file systems and trigger your test cases based on any condition.
-By writing a _test program_ you are in total control of how you want to structure and approach the testing of a given project.
+For example, you can write test programs that read test cases from databases, API endpoints, or file systems and trigger your test cases based on any condition.
+By writing a test program you are in total control of how you want to structure and approach the testing of a given project.

 Through its flexibility, **{% testflows %}** helps to avoid test tool fragmentation